-At the end of the market collections, the funds should be balanced and any discrepancies registered and brought to the attention of the Council Manager.
+At the end of the market collections, the funds should be balanced with its float and any discrepancies registered and brought to the attention of the Chief Officer.

 The cash should be reconciled and banked on the day of receipt.